 After all, that’s our job.
 To help our children discover their gifts and then go out into the world to share them.
-And the person perfectly suited to do that is YOU!
+And YOU are the person perfectly suited to do that!
 If you are having doubts, read this post Make Your New Mantra: You Are Enough.

 Stories & Books Make Wonderful Teachers

 Stories form the foundation of the Waldorf approach.
 As Steiner said, “Stories are communication from soul to soul.”